jthefang/LearningUnity/vscode.md

     - `esc + esc` to exit
 - `Shift + Cmd + E` to open explorer (left bar)
     - `Cmd + B` to close left bar
+- `killall Dock` from the command line to restart the Mac dock (VSCode icon is too small bug)